JinkiJung/test-nw-service/service-specification.md

 footer-center: "G1128 Service Specification"
 ...

-# Service specification for XYZ service
+# Service specification for Test Navigational Warning service
 <!-- Hey it is comment!
 This must be seen only at the source code editing.  -->

 ## Introduction